Ra-r-es/Subscription-Manager/README.md

 ## About

-Subscription-Manager is a lightweight subscription management system designed to help you keep track of your clients' memberships effortlessly.
+An implementation of a subscription and customer management system, providing classes for subscriptions, persons, and clients.

 ## Features